 - But, if we act as if science finds truth, we succeed in doing many things...

 - US idea, Yellowstone first (1870).

 - Take a quick visit to Yellowstone, and imagine it as a power plant or cola ad.

 - Problem: parks for “conservation unimpaired for future generations” but “enjoyment” for this generation.

 - Learn how Earth works to keep it and us happy and healthy.

 - Have fun (Why are the parks so pretty?
 What were dinosaurs like?).

 Some Geological Background

 Reminder - Exercise #1 opened this week.
 You have two weeks to complete it, but please start early to avoid technological difficulties.
-See Course Calendar in ANGEL for specific dates.
+See Course Calendar in Canvas for specific dates.